Samland-Gov/website-v3/docs/government/organisations/department-for-digital/index.md

 2.  **Digital Record Keeping:**
     *   Overseeing the principles for how Samland's "official records" (e.g., decisions, historical iterations, data) are documented and preserved, primarily through this website and associated version control (GitHub).
-    *   Exploring methods for digitally representing Samlandic "assets" or "territory" within the Minecraft simulation, if applicable.
+    *   Exploring methods for digitally representing Samlandic "assets" or "territory" within the Minecraft simulation.

 3.  **Communication Protocols:**
     *   Defining how official information about Samland is disseminated.